Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 7. Avoid or Limit Caffeine and Alcohol

-• Impact: Both can irritate the bladder and increase urinary frequency and urgency.
+• Impact: Both can irritate the bladder, leading to increased urinary frequency and urgency.

 • Advice: Limit or avoid coffee, tea, soft drinks, and alcoholic beverages.